DropDuplicateFeatures#

 More details#

-In this Kaggle kernel we use DropDuplicateFeatures() together with other feature selection algorithms:
+In this Kaggle kernel we use DropDuplicateFeatures() in a pipeline with other feature selection algorithms: